ADD-ONS / SCALES

 - subcortical lesion > 1.5 cm on brain CT/MRI (originally published)

-- it is known that even smaller lesions can be caused by branch arteries atherosclerosis (see CISS classification)
+- it is known that even smaller lesions can be caused by branch artery atherosclerosis (see CISS classification)

-- it is known that even smaller lesions can be caused by branch arteries atherosclerosis (see CISS classification)
+- it is known that even smaller lesions can be caused by branch artery atherosclerosis (see CISS classification)

 Issues discussed regarding TOAST 1

-- a specific and probably underdiagnosed etiology is thromboembolism from an unstable (complicated) non-stenosing (< 50%) plaques in CCA, ICA, aorta, and intracranial arteries [Harloff, 2010]
+- a specific and probably underdiagnosed cause of thromboembolism originates from unstable (complicated) non-stenosing (< 50%) plaques in CCA, ICA, aorta, and intracranial arteries [Harloff, 2010]

-- in addition, minor infarcts resulting from atherosclerotic plaques in the ostium of perforating arteries should be included here – branch artery disease (BAD) / branch occlusive disease (BOD)
+- additionally, small infarcts resulting from atherosclerotic plaques in the ostium of perforating arteries should be included here ⇒ branch artery disease (BAD) / branch occlusive disease (BOD)

-- the importance of plaque composition and morphology is increasingly recognized.
+- significance of plaque composition and morphology is increasingly acknowledged

-- demonstration of intraplaque hemorrhage (IPH), thrombus, thin or ruptured fibrous cap, or a large lipid-rich and/or necrotic core (visible on high-resolution MRI) are associated with an increased risk of cerebrovascular events regardless of the severity of the stenosis [Kopczak, 2020] [Kamel, 2019
+- evidence of intraplaque hemorrhage (IPH), thrombus, thin or ruptured fibrous cap, or a large lipid-rich and/or necrotic core (visible on high-resolution MRI) correlates with an increased risk of cerebrovascular events, irrespective of stenosis severity [Kopczak, 2020] [Kamel, 2019

-- these findings may support an atherothrombotic etiology (TOAST 1)
+- these findings may support the classification of atherothrombotic etiology (TOAST 1)

-- no significant atherosclerosis in major brain arteries
+- no significant atherosclerosis in major cerebral arteries

-- presence of potential cardioembolic source (especially any high-risk factor)
+- presence of a potential cardioembolic source (especially any high-risk factor)

 TOAST 2 – Cardioembolic stroke

-- at least one potential and significant cardioembolic source must be identified
+- at least one significant potential cardioembolic source must be identified

-- cardiac sources are divided into high-risk and medium-risk groups based on their propensities for embolism
+- cardiac sources are categorized into high-risk and intermediate-risk groups based on their likelihood of causing embolization

-- clinical and brain imaging findings are similar to TOAST 1
+- clinical and neuroimaging findings are similar to those of TOAST 1

-- a stroke in a patient with a medium-risk cardiac source of embolism and no other cause of stroke is classified as a possible cardioembolic stroke
+- a stroke in a patient with a medium-risk source of embolism and no other identifiable cause of stroke is classified as a possible cardioembolic stroke

 - presence of significant stenosis in relevant extra- and/or intracranial arteries